pqrkchqps/diehard-dot-fund-school/facilitators_guide/preparation.md

 ### On Loomio

-* Loomio groups nearly always have a ‘champion’, who understands the group’s context and makes the call about whether introducing Loomio is right for them.
+* Loomio groups nearly always have a “champion”, who understands the group’s context and makes the call about whether introducing Loomio is right for them.
 * It's not wise to try to change everything at once.
 Any time Loomio fits nicely into existing workflows, groups will adopt it better.
 * Good timing is when the group is ready to incorporate online collaborative practice effectively.
 They have to feel the pain of not having the online decision-making space, and be motivated to solve that problem.
 * Consider the group’s attention economy to determine when the right time to raise a given topic might be.
 Collective attention is a limited resource.